 How to Apply for NCCOS HAB Event Response Funding

-- Scientists or management officials can initiate requests for assistance by contacting the Program Co-managers identified below.
-To ensure a prompt reply click here to e-mail both Program Managers.
+- Scientists or management officials can initiate requests for assistance by contacting the Program managers (identified below).

-- After an event is proposed to Program Managers, the U.S. National Office, and other members of the HAB community may be consulted as necessary to determine a recommended course of action.
+- Program managers may consult NOAA colleagues, other members of the HAB community and the the U.S. National Office as necessary to determine a recommended course of action.

 - If the potential for support is determined, the applicant will be asked to submit a brief, formal request to the designated Program Manager.
 A formal request should include the following: